 This starts with asking the right question: “What wedding vow style is right for me?”

 Many couples are choosing to write their own vows more frequently these days.
 However, the vast majority of husbands and wives prefer the guidelines of religious tradition.
-There’s absolutely nothing wrong with writing your own vows.
+But there’s absolutely nothing wrong with writing your own vows.
 But, you have to admit that religion is greatly responsible for formalizing wedding ceremonies.
 You’ll want to use tradition as a framework for your vows even if you don’t want to follow tradition verbatim.

 If you’re not familiar, traditional wedding vows are far from boring.
 They’re chock full of engaging nuances and entertaining intricacies.
 Although some religious ceremonies greatly differ from others, all of them share a common thread.
-In each case, you have to center pledge on loving each other endlessly, regardless of what life throws in your direction.
-Keep this one pure thought to keep in mind as we walk you through the various nuptial ceremonies.

 Perhaps you’re planning on a traditional wedding ceremony and need to brush up on the steps and meaning.
 Or, maybe you’re planning on customizing your own ceremony and want a strong jumping off point.
 Or, maybe you simply want some inspiration for unique wedding invitation wording.
 We have you covered either way.
-Read the post to find out the similarities that span various religions and the beauty they all contribute.
+So read the post to find out the similarities that span various religions and the beauty they all contribute.

 How To Write Wedding Vows

 As we’ll see later, there are many variations of wedding vows.
-The first thing to consider is planning the delivery.
+Hence, the first thing to consider is planning the delivery.
 Regardless of how big your audience is, you’ll want to speak these words prominently, passionately, and confidently.
 As you read the following pages, picture yourself saying these things out loud.

 What type of voice will you use?